zuri-training/my-debtors-team32/README.md

 ## Backend WorkFlow
 1. Clone the repo with this link `https://github.com/zuri-training/my-debtors-team32.git` and open in a code editor.

-2. Change directory to the frontend directory
+2. Change directory to the backend directory
    `cd DMA_backend`

 3. Create a virtual environment and type
    `python -m pip install -r requirements.txt`

 4. Set up database with PostgreSQL or Sqlite3.
 Change the database in DMA/settings to run data base of your choice.
-   For production PostgreSQL is preferred.
+   For production, **PostgreSQL** is preferred.

 5. Start development server
    `python manage.py runserver`

+To view API Endpoints type `127.0.0.1:800/docs/`